The-Gate-Project/AerieBG1/Readme.md

 - Add InfinityAutoPackager thanks to AL|EN
 - Add REQUIRE_PREDICATE GAME_IS bgee eet
 - Add metadata and label for Project Infinity
-- Correct B2#Aeri.d Imoen dialogue for EET
+- Correct B2#Aeri.d Imoen dialogue for EET thanks to Jastey and Camdawg